 city

-Landscaping 101: How to Build a Stone Retaining Wall in 14 Steps
+Landscaping 101: Building a Stone Retaining Wall in 15 Steps

 Table of Contents

 If your property features sloping ground or different levels of landscape, you might find building a stone retaining wall to be just the thing it needs.
-Stone retaining walls allow you to expand the usable space in your yard, create a beautiful, terraced look at your home, and control erosion, as many homeowners of Columbus and Cincinnati have found.
+Stone retaining walls add both function and beauty to your yard, creating a structured, terraced look while providing long-term stability for soil and plants.
+It’s a win-win scenario.

 If you're wondering how to build rock retaining walls with outcropping stones, follow our step-by-step guide created by our experts at Stone Center.
-DIY stone retaining walls aren't overly technical or difficult as long as you prepare well, take your time, and make each of these steps.
+A DIY stone retaining wall isn't overly technical or difficult as long as you prepare well.
+Take your time and follow the below steps.
+As always, remember that our team is only a phone call away!

 The first task is to get your materials together.
 Rocks, of course, are number one on the list, but you'll also need an array of other items to get the job done.
 These include: